of graduate employers say relevant experience is essential to getting a job with them

 - Coursework (including presentations, essays, reports, multiple choice tests and numerical computations)

 Our teaching and assessment is underpinned by our Teaching, Learning and Assessment Strategy 2015-2020.

 Additional qualifications and training

-- Upon completion of this course, you can apply for a number of exemptions from professional bodies (including seven ACCA and seven CIMA exemptions) in order to become a part or fully certified accountant, while you will also be able to apply for the CIMA Gateway examination.
+- Upon completion of this course, you can apply for a number of exemptions from professional bodies (including eight CIMA exemptions) in order to become a part or fully certified accountant, while you will also be able to apply for the CIMA Gateway examination.

 - You will have the opportunity to complete the Infront Professional Terminal (trading) certificate as part of your course at no additional cost.